whonore/aoc-move/aoc22/README.md

 A signed 64-bit integer implementation that wraps a `u64` with a flag for the sign.
 Everything is straightforward except a few functions have special cases for `0` to prevent `-0`, which is also enforced by a struct invariant.

+### Day 11

+#### Part 1

+Similar overall to yesterday: parse the instructions, run them some number of times, count the number of inspected items.
+Parsing is probably the trickiest part, but most of the text in each line can be ignored, so `vector::split_at()` and `string::parse_u64()` are sufficient.

+#### Part 2

+Worry values get too big without dividing by 3, but, since we're ultimately only interested in whether they're divisible by certain values, we can use the fact that `(x mod (n * m)) mod n = x mod n` and take the worry mod the product of all the test divisors.
+Noticed the divisors are all prime, but unless I'm missing something, the property doesn't actually require that, so maybe it was just a hint to get you to think about them?
+The test for Part 2 times out with the default gas limit (1000000), but raising it to 10000000 works.
+Doesn't seem like there's a way of configuring that globally from `Move.toml`.